Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 5 Betrayal

-Just like loyalty is a common theme, so is betrayal.
+Like loyalty, betrayal is a common theme.
 You’ve probably encountered these themes together, as betrayal is the violation of loyalty.
-A work that explores betrayal might ask when betrayal is justified or explore the kinds of actions that constitute betrayal and the repercussions that can follow.
+A work exploring betrayal might ask when betrayal is justified or explore the actions that constitute betrayal and the repercussions that can follow.

 6 Life and death